ambeal/dl-bioinformatics-opensnp/README.md

 ### Data Description

-Look at the data notebook
+Look at the [data notebook](./notebooks/Data\ Exploration.ipynb) for a data description and analysis.

 ### Plan